bitnami/charts/bitnami/clickhouse-operator/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`. %% EXPLAIN INTEGRATION.
-CHECK OTHER EXAMPLES %%.
-It will have the necessary annotations to be automatically scraped by Prometheus.
+This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
+This will deploy a sidecar container with [ClickHouse Operator Metrics exporter](https://github.com/bitnami/containers/tree/main/bitnami/clickhouse-operator-metrics-exporter) in all pods and a K8s service, which can be configured under the `service` section.
+This service will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements